-- a) Lifted with an electromagnet; - b) Kept near elevator, gangway or in a location where moving object can fall on it; - c) Left near a source of heat like furnace, flame nor naked light or hot slag; - d) Kept close to welding or cutting work so that spark may fall on it; - e) Used as rollers, supports or for any purpose other than storing gas; - Kept in contact with an electric wire or fitting so that it may become a path of an electric circuit; - g) Kept near acid or corrosive substances; - h) Kept so as to obstruct the approach to a fire extinguisher; - j) Lifted by its cap; - k) Dragged or slided on floor.
-A suitable hand-cart shall be used; and - m) Rolled over oily or greasy floor.
+- a) Lifted with electromagnet; - b) Kept near elevator, gangway or in a location where moving objects can fall on it; - c) Left near a source of heat like furnace, flame or naked light or hot slag; - d) Kept close to welding or cutting work so that spark may fall on it; - e) Used as rollers, supports or for any purpose other than storing gas; - f) Kept in contact with an electric wire or fitting so that it may become a path of an electric circuit; - g) Kept near acid or corrosive substances;

+- h) Kept so as to obstruct the approach to a fire-extinguisher; - j) Lifted by its cap; - k) Dragged or slided on floor.
+For this a suitable hand-cart should be used; and - m) Rolled over oily or greasy floor.